 What to Bring

 Cats should arrive for surgery in a secure, hard-sided carrier.
 Dogs should be brought in with either a secure leash and harness or collar, or a hard-sided carrier for small dogs.
 Please bring a towel that you can leave with your pet.
 Please bring proof of current rabies vaccine that includes a date and your pet’s name.
-Animals three months old and older will be required to receive a rabies vaccine at a $10 charge if not currently vaccinated.
+Animals four months old and older will be required to receive a rabies vaccine at a $10 charge if not currently vaccinated.

 All of the animals on board our clinic are safely anesthetized before surgery – this means that they are asleep and cannot move or feel when the veterinarian is operating.
 Patients are connected to oxygen when they are placed on anesthesia.
 Patients are cared for by attentive veterinary assistants when they are being prepped for surgery, as well as when they are recovering from surgery.
 Only once an animal is awake and moving are they placed back into a crate or carrier for pick-up.
 Our patients receive a dose of pain medication during surgery to help ease any pain or discomfort once they are awake.